Savoy Theatre, Glace Bay: The 1927 Fire and The New Savoy Theatre

 On Sunday, 27 March of 1927, the old Savoy was destroyed by fire.
-The flames, fanned by a northeast blizzard, levelled an entire block of buildings as firemen were unable to contain the blaze.
-It was the worst fire the town ever experienced with the losses approaching half a million dollars.
-In all seven buildings were completely destroyed, with a number of others receiving damage.
+The flames, started by an electric iron in a tailor's shop and fanned by a northeast blizzard, levelled an entire block of buildings as firemen were unable to contain the blaze.
+It was the worst fire the town ever experienced, with the losses approaching half a million dollars.
+In all, seven buildings were completely destroyed, with a number of others receiving damage.
 The loss was quite a heavy one to John Connor.
-The Savoy Theatre building was valued at $65,000, while Connor had only about $25,000 insurance.
-Nevertheless, John Connor quickly rebuilt its replacement.
+The Savoy Theatre building was valued at $65,000, but Connor's insurance only amounted to $25,000 in coverage.
+Nevertheless, he quickly began rebuilding its replacement.

-The new Savoy Theatre, constructed to the specifications of the famed Victorian show houses, opened its doors on 11 November 1927, less than eight months after the fire that destroyed its predecessor.
-Designed and built by (Frank) MacSween Contractors, the new theatre was complete with seating for 1,290 patrons, 826 on the auditorium orchestra floor, and 464 on the balcony, and displayed elaborate decoration including rococo chandeliers and wall sconces.
-John Connor's wife, Agnes Connor, sewed all the long draperies for the theatre.
-The stage was equipped with a "hemp" fly system, (a.k.a. rope line common to the period), contained in the fly loft above the stage, as well as an elaborately painted fire curtain.
+The new Savoy Theatre, constructed to the specifications of the famed Victorian show houses, was reopened offering an evening of entertainment, including Tom Mix and Tony the Wonder Horse in The Great K & A Train Robbery, along with "Fire Fighters" Chapter II, Jack of All Trades, a Felix the Cat Cartoon, and Fox News, on 28th October 1927, only seven months after the fire that destroyed its predecessor.
+Designed and built by (Frank) MacSween Contractors, the new theatre was complete with seating for 1,290 patrons (826 on the auditorium orchestra floor and 464 on the balcony) and displayed elaborate decorations, including rococo chandeliers and wall sconces.
+John Connor's wife, Agnes Connor, sewed all the long draperies for the theatre herself.
+The stage was equipped with a "hemp" fly system (a.k.a. rope line common to the period) contained in the fly loft above the stage, as well as an elaborately painted fire curtain.

-In the early days the Savoy Theatre had its own orchestra for silent films, with one of John Connor's daughters, Annie Connor, playing the piano.
+In the early days, the Savoy Theatre had its own orchestra for silent films, with one of John Connor's daughters, Annie Connor, playing the piano.
 Sound for movies was introduced in 1930.
-Through the Great Depression both the Russel and Savoy Theatres in Glace Bay had a period of closure due to lack of patronage, due to depressed employment in the area.
+Through the Great Depression, both the Russell and Savoy Theatres in Glace Bay had a period of closure due to lack of patronage, a result of decreased employment in the area.

 For the next few decades the Savoy operated both as a movie theatre and as a vaudeville house, and hosted many of the world's finest entertainers, including W. C. Fields, The Dumbells, The Mae Edwards Players, The Great Lester, and a young Sammy Davis Jr. (in 1937 at the age of 12).
-The Savoy was also the preferred location for boxing matches, and other large-scale spectacles.
+The Savoy was also the preferred location for boxing matches and other large-scale spectacles.

 Through this period the Savoy continued to be managed by its owner, John Connor, and later by his son, Edgar Connor.